Serenity; a poem

 a thought drifts like a feather in the silence,

-am I the noise, or am I the silence?
+are we the noise, or are we the silence?

 perhaps both,